maujza/rabbit-mq-poc/README.md

 ## Description
 This project sets up a Docker Compose environment for publishing messages to a RabbitMQ queue and consuming them using Apache Spark with a custom Spark connector (https://github.com/maujza/rabbitmq-connector) built using the v2 Data Source API to finally save them in a CSV.

+### Important Note

+At this time, only micro-batching is supported by the custom Spark connector.
+By default, the connector is set with a maximum of 1000 messages per micro-batch and a 2-second time limit for default, this can be changes in the script

 ## Project Structure
 The project has the following structure: